For detailed Elasticsearch configuration information, refer to the Elasticsearch documentation.

 LiferayElasticsearchCluster is the default name given to the cluster,

-want (we humbly submit the recommendation
+like (we humbly submit the recommendation

 clustery_mcclusterface).1 You can configure your node